myTerminal/slide-gazer/README.md

 1. Pick a markdown document from the system
 2. Drop a markdown document on the page
 3. Reload a previously presented slide-show
+4. Load a sample presentation (if you just want to check how it works)

 Once a presentation is started, navigate through the slides using the right and left arrow keys on the keyboard.
 Use the up and down arrow keys to focus a few emphasized words on a slide and restore view back to normal respectively.

 Use the **Preferences** button on the top-right corner to reveal more options like animations and slide auto-transition.

+There are other controls to toggle fullscreen, view an index of slides, etc.

-While viewed on a mobile phone or a tablet with a touch-screen, a bar is displayed at the bottom edge to be able to navigate through slides by swiping.
+While viewed on a mobile device with a touch-screen, a bar is displayed at the bottom edge to be able to navigate through slides by swiping.

 ### Controlling a slide-show